dmics/commandlinebootcamp/readme.md

 ## Manipulation

 By this point we’ve figured out how to find our breadcrumbs if we got lost (pwd), and how to figure out what’s around us (ls), how to move up and down levels (cd / cd .. ), how to create new folders, and how to move content into different folders.
-Now we are going to engage in a bit of basic manipulation of content within the Archive.zip file you downloaded at the beginning of the workshop, currently residing in the corpora folder that you created in the previous section.
+Now we are going to engage in a bit of basic manipulation of content within the dmics-texts.zip file you downloaded at the beginning of the workshop, currently residing in the corpora folder that you created in the previous section.

-Unzip the Archive.zip file in the corpora folder using **unzip**
+Unzip the dmics-texts.zip file in the corpora folder using **unzip**

-`$ unzip archive.zip`
+`$ unzip dmics-texts.zip`

 `$ ls`